Daniel James (footballer): Leeds United

 James signed for Premier League rivals Leeds United on 31 August 2021 for an undisclosed fee on a five-year contract, having nearly joined the club two and a half years prior to the transfer.
 Many news outlets were reporting the fee to be £25 million.
 He scored his first Premier League goal for Leeds on 21 November, in the team's 2–1 loss at the Tottenham Hotspur Stadium.
 On 11 May 2022, James was sent off during Leeds's Premier League match against Chelsea for a challenge on Mateo Kovačić.

-James scored 13 goals and added seven assists during James' first season in the Championship with Leeds with Leeds, which saw them fall short of promotion to the Premier League, losing 1–0 to Southampton in the Championship play-off final on 26 May 2024.
+James scored 13 goals and added seven assists during his first season in the Championship with Leeds, which saw them fall short of promotion to the Premier League, losing 1–0 to Southampton in the Championship play-off final on 26 May 2024.
 In James' second season in the Championship with Leeds, he scored 12 goals in the league, which was second on the squad, only to Joël Piroe's 19, adding nine assists, which was third on the team, behind Manor Solomon and Junior Firpo.
 On 3 May 2025, James won the Championship title with Leeds and was promoted back to the Premier League with a 2–1 win against Plymouth Argyle at Home Park.
 The following day, James was named Leeds United Player of the Year for the 2024–25 season.